fbpx

 How does using honey affect the texture and moisture of baked goods?

 Honey adds moisture and creates a soft, tender texture.
-Baked goods made with honey often stay fresher for longer due to honey’s natural humectant properties.
+Baked goods made with honey can stay fresher for longer due to honey’s natural humectant properties.

 How can I prevent my baked goods from over-browning when using honey?